Deratiseur/AutoRest/Derats_AutoRest/Auto Rest - Readme.txt

 			Options for the main component and the second component now require the main component.
 Version 6.1: The OBG2 routine is useless.
 			Missing sring error corrected (typo error).
+Version 7: 	Added a clarification in the readme about the triggering of players immortality.
+			Improved integration in IWDEE.
+			Added (limited) PSTEE support.